AEmilioDiStefano/aemiliodistefano.github.io/README.md

 My code review of the original artifacts can be found at the link below: https://www.youtube.com/watch?v=FD-Vz5hAikA

-Here is a link to the original MemorytBot artifact being reviewed: https://github.com/AEmilioDiStefano/memory-bot-python
+Here is a link to the original MemorytBot artifact being reviewed before it was updated: https://github.com/AEmilioDiStefano/memory-bot-python

-Here is a link to the original PlantSitter artifact being reviewed: https://github.com/AEmilioDiStefano/embedded-systems
+Here is a link to the original PlantSitter artifact being reviewed before it was updated: https://github.com/AEmilioDiStefano/embedded-systems